zabolotiny/Homebridge-Logo-TS/README.md

 Use a Siemens LOGO!
 PLC for switch on whatever you want.
 Communicate with LOGO!
 8.SF4 over Modbus and with LOGO!
 0BA7 / 0BA8 over Snap7.

+Type of Accessory:
+- Switch
+- Blind
+- Garage Door
+- Lightbulb

-Type of Accessory: Switch, Blind, Garage Door and Lightbulb.
+Type of Sensor Accessory:
+- Light Sensor
+- Motion Sensor
+- Contact Sensor
+- Temperature Sensor
+- Humidity Sensor
+- Carbon Dioxide Sensor
+- Air Quality Sensor

 - The plugin that this one is based on: [homebridge-tesla](https://github.com/nfarina/homebridge-tesla).